manticoresoftware/docker/README.md

 Also the mysql client has in history several sample queries that you can run on the above index, just use Up/Down keys in the client to see and run them.

 ## Production use

 ### Ports and mounting points

-For data persistence the  folder `/var/lib/manticore/` should be mounted to local storage or other desired storage engine.
+For data persistence `/var/lib/manticore/` should be mounted to local storage or other desired storage engine.

 ```bash
 docker run --name manticore -v $(pwd)/data:/var/lib/manticore -p 127.0.0.1:9306:9306 -p 127.0.0.1:9308:9308 -d manticoresearch/manticore
 ```

 Configuration file inside the instance is located at `/etc/manticoresearch/manticore.conf`.
-For custom settings, this file should be mounted to own configuration file.
+For custom settings, this file should be mounted to your own configuration file.

 The ports are 9306/9308/9312 for SQL/HTTP/Binary, expose them depending on how you are going to use Manticore.
 For example: